godotengine/godot-docs/classes/class_basematerial3d.rst

 |void| **set_flag**\ (\ flag\: :ref:`Flags<enum_BaseMaterial3D_Flags>`, enable\: :ref:`bool<class_bool>`\ ) :ref:`🔗<class_BaseMaterial3D_method_set_flag>`

 If ``true``, enables the specified flag.
 Flags are optional behavior that can be turned on and off.
 Only one flag can be enabled at a time with this function, the flag enumerators cannot be bit-masked together to enable or disable multiple flags at once.
 Flags can also be enabled by setting the corresponding member to ``true``.
-See :ref:`Flags<enum_BaseMaterial3D_Flags>` enumerator for options.

 .. rst-class:: classref-item-separator